BenjaminMedia/wp-bonnier-sitemap/README.md

 # WP Bonnier Sitemap
 A plugin for handling sitemaps in WordPress

+This plugin will monitor all public WP_Post types and

 ## Filters
 This plugin makes some filters available to developers of WordPress sites, in order to customize the validation and handling of content to be processed by this plugin.